 20. Table 5 provides a review of the information reported under the reference approach and the sectoral approach, as well as comparisons with other sources of international data.
 Issues identified in table 5 are more elaborated in paragraphs 21-24 below.

 Table 5Review of reference and sectoral approaches

-Difference between the reference approachEnergy constrainedand the sectoral approach-45.96 PJ,
+Difference between the reference approach E and the sectoral approach -